fallen-icarus/cardano-loans/GettingStarted.md

   --out-file active_datum.json
 ```

 *All fields must match the OfferDatum exactly*.
+While the fields that accept fractions can also
+accept decimals, it is more accurate to use fractions directly.
+Converting decimals to fractions is
+subject to the imprecision of floating-point numbers.

 ##### Create the required redeemers.
 ```bash